Texas Golden Retriever Puppy Breeders In The Dallas Texas area

 Goldenwind Golden Retrievers

-We have been Golden Retriever breeders in Texas since 1999 and are one of the top Golden Retriever breeders in Texas.
+We have been Texas Golden Retriever puppy breeders in Texas since 1999 and are one of the top Texas Golden Retriever puppy breeders in Texas.
 Goldenwind Golden Retriever puppies are raised in our private home in our bedroom/family/living room areas.
 Ellen is home full time where she spends most of her day with them from the moment they arrive until they day they go to their new homes.
 Most importantly, our puppies are center stage in the middle of family life here at Goldenwind.
-This offers our Golden Retriever puppies optimum opportunities for both human and littermate socialization which is a necessity at this stage of their lives.
+This offers our Texas Golden Retriever puppies optimum opportunities for both human and littermate socialization which is a necessity at this stage of their lives.

 Once we start the weaning process, the puppies are moved to a large playpen (approximately 8′ x 8′) in our living room.
 This is where they are afforded the ability to hear and see everything around them.
 This includes loud televisions, stereo music, vacuums, doorbells, telephones ringing, doors opening and closing, thunder and rain sounds, kitchen pots and pans clanging, etc. When our Golden Retriever puppies are ready for their new homes at approximatley 8 weeks of age, they have been exposed to most household situations and noises that they will have with their new familes.